 The site navigation utilizes arrow, enter, escape, and space bar key commands.

-  Left and right arrows move across top level links and expand / close menus in

-  sub levels.
-Up and Down arrows will open main level menus and toggle through sub
+Left and right arrows move across top level links and expand / close menus in sub levels.
+Up and Down arrows will open main level menus and toggle through sub tier links.

-  tier links.
 Enter and space open menus and escape closes them as well.
-Tab will

-  move on to the next part of the site rather than go through menu items.
+Tab will move on to the next part of the site rather than go through menu items.

-  To our FYSA members, this page is dedicated to all of the information that we

-  have shared since the start of the COVID-19 pandemic.
-We are constantly updating

-  this page with new resources, current announcements, and tools to help you

-  navigate on a local level.
-If you would like further assistance, please contact

-  Jared White, FYSA Director of Communications, at email@example.com.
+To our FYSA members, this page is dedicated to all of the information that we have shared since the start of the COVID-19 pandemic.
+We are constantly updating this page with new resources, current announcements, and tools to help you navigate on a local level.
+If you would like further assistance, please contact Sarah Schneider, FYSA Communications Specialist, at email@example.com.

-  The latest information can be found below from the Florida Youth Soccer
+The latest information can be found below from the Florida Youth Soccer Association.

-  Association.
 COVID-19 is ongoing and constantly changing around the state.
-New

-  material will be shared with all affiliate members in a timely manner.
-If you

-  have any questions, please contact the FYSA State Office.
+New material will be shared with all affiliate members in a timely manner.
+If you have any questions, please contact the FYSA State Office.

 FYSA Hold Harmless Agreement (PDF) & (Word Document)

 Below is the current list of resources available from FYSA.

 At Home Apps for Players & Coaches (Best of 10 Soccer Challenge)